Yasmineral/CV/README.md

 ## Interests
-- Video games: Currently playing Death Stranding.
+- Video games: the challenging, enaging and endlessly fun.
 Favourites include the Dark Souls series.
 - Rambling: Love a long walk & getting lost in the countryside!
 - Hot Yoga and meditation
 - Voiceover: dabbled in some training and record pieces for fun.